ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-infra-design.md

 # Attached storage infrastructure design
 {: #storage-infra-design}

-{{site.data.keyword.vmwaresolutions_full}} provides VMware technology that is deployed in an automated way within {{site.data.keyword.CloudDataCents_notm}} across the globe.
+{{site.data.keyword.vmwaresolutions_full}} provides VMware technology that is deployed in an automated way within {{site.data.keyword.cloud_notm}} data centers across the globe.
 Within the {{site.data.keyword.cloud_notm}} solutions portfolio, the base VMware vCenter Server offering consists of up to 10 clusters each containing up to 59 vSphere hosts, a single Platform Services Controller (PSC), and a vCenter Server Appliance capable of managing up to 400 hosts and 4,000 virtual machines.

 The architecture that is presented here complements the vCenter Server solution by adding attached storage as a shared storage device for the environment.
-The attached storage device is located within the same {{site.data.keyword.CloudDataCent_notm}} as the vCenter Server deployment and consists of a single Network file system (NFS) share or multiple NFS exports from the {{site.data.keyword.cloud_notm}}.
+The attached storage device is located within the same {{site.data.keyword.cloud_notm}} data center as the vCenter Server deployment and consists of a single Network file system (NFS) share or multiple NFS exports from the {{site.data.keyword.cloud_notm}}.

 The following graphic provides the overall architecture of the attached storage on vCenter Server deployment.